 - Who keeps track of all this — Uggg, data governance, I know.
 But it is necessary because we all have a lot on our plates, and what is obvious to you, may not be to your coworker who is updating the databases each night.
 Don't let a report head to the Monday morning meeting with data that is outdated or missing information.

 Not all organizations have the time, talent and other resources necessary to maintain multiple data sources/types, manage various data platforms, or cover the fees associated with software and their upgrades.

 When there is no one within your organization that can answer questions like "Has this table within a particular database been cleansed?" or "Are these variables in the correct format?" it can be difficult to proceed with both day-to-day operations and making substantive improvements.

-Data Issues & Inability to Attain ROI
+Data Migration Issues & Inability to Attain ROI

 Now, more than ever, businesses must ensure that they are attaining their investments in a data-driven strategy, but having data that does not answer business questions erodes these investments.